AI & Human Discernment

 in Insurance

 Automation increases capability.
 Human judgment governs liability.
-Artificial intelligence is reshaping insurance service.
-Agencies must strengthen the human standards that govern it.
+Artificial intelligence is reshaping modern insurance service operations.
+Agencies must strengthen the human standards that govern professional execution within it.

 Why AI Raises the Standard for Professional Discipline